ericwq/gskills/docs/request.md

   - `EOS` is just the flag set in the last data frame.
 - Finally calls `cs.RecvMsg()` to receive the gRPC response.
   - `cs.RecvMsg()` is actually `clientStream.RecvMsg()`.
-  - In this chapter, we will ignore the `cs.RecvMsg()` for the time being.
+  - In this chapter, we will only touch the surface of `cs.RecvMsg()`.
+Our focus is the send request.
   - Please refer to [Send Response](docs/response.md) for more detail.

 Next, lets' discuss `newClientStream()` first.